-This course is designed to introduce economic theories and tools and methods of analysis that are useful in the study of various economic issues and in business decision-making.
+This course is designed to introduce economic theories, and tools and methods of analysis that are useful in the study of various economic issues and in business decision-making.
 It covers intermediate theory of demand and supply, theories of consumer behaviour and production, various market structures, factor market for labour, general equilibrium and welfare.

-ACC 1340: FINANCIAL ACCOUNTING
+FINANCIAL ACCOUNTING

 This course aims at developing students' knowledge of accounting standards, and understanding of their application in the preparation and presentation of financial statements of a corporate entity.
-The areas covered are: overview of financial accounting; conceptual framework of financial reporting; presentation of financial statements; accounting for assets; accounting for property, plant and equipment; accounting for investment property; accounting for borrowing costs; accounting for impairment of assets; accounting for impairment of assets; accounting for statements.
-The Accounting subject of GCE (Advanced Level) will provide the foundation for this course.
+The areas covered are: overview of financial accounting; conceptual framework of financial reporting; presentation of financial statements; fair value accounting; accounting for assets; accounting for property, plant and equipment; accounting for investment property; accounting for borrowing costs; accounting for impairment of assets; accounting for liabilities; accounting for leases; accounting for revenue; and consolidated financial statements.
+The Accounting subject of G. C. E. (Advanced Level) will provide the foundation for this course.